Festival Fare

 TREE TALKS WITH RICHARD WARKENTIN

 For over 25 years, Richard Warkentin has worked for Stanley Soil Management Association which is a not-for-profit organization that provides shelterbelt planting and maintenance services.
 He is looking forward to sharing information about the benefits of shelterbelts, and trees in general.
 He will also have tree seedlings available for sale at the event.
+Be sure to join his "Tree Talks" workshop at his booth at 3:30 pm on Saturday!

 And don't forget to SUPPORT THE LOCAL PERFORMERS by purchasing their music and merchandise (CD's, tuques, shirts, etc.) at the merch table beside the stage!